AvnerCohen/github-public-monitor/readme.md

 **GITHUB_TOKEN** - should only have permission to read organization members, that's it.

-**GPM_SLACK_HOOK**  - Incoming Slack Hook to a predefined channel.
+**GPM_SLACK_HOOK** - Incoming Slack hook to a predefined channel.

-**GPM_ORG_NAME** - You organization name
+**GPM_ORG_NAME** - Your organization's name

-Once defined, this can be run on some schedule to keep monitor the organizations' public commits.
+Once defined, this can be run on some schedule to keep monitor the organization's public commits.